ibm-cloud-docs/openwhisk/openwhisk_actions.md

 )
 ```

-Create a zip archive with the content of the directory:
+Create a .zip archive with the content of the directory:
 ```bash
 zip ../action-src.zip -r *
 ```
-Pass the zip archive to the docker container over stdin, and the stdout will be a new zip archive with the compiled executable.
+Pass the .zip archive to the Docker container over stdin, and the stdout will be a new .zip archive with the compiled executable.
-The docker container reads the content of the zip archive from stdin, and writes a new zip archive with the compiled swift executable to stdout.
+The docker container reads the content of the .zip archive from stdin, and writes a new .zip archive with the compiled swift executable to stdout.
 ```
 docker run -i openwhisk/action-swift-v4.2 -compile main <action-src.zip >../action-bin.zip
 ```